Elliptic fibrations on covers of the elliptic modular surface of level 5: K3 surfaces obtained by

 \subsection{Branch fibers $I_5$ and $I_1$}

-If one uses as branch fibers a fiber of type $I_5$ and one of type $I_1$ one obtains a rigid K3 surface, whose singular fibers are $I_{10}+2I_5+I_2+2I_1$ and theoretically one has four different admissible choices to do that.
-Indeed one can decide that the fiber of type $I_5$ which is the branch fiber is the fiber either over $\mu_1=0$ or over $\mu_1=\infty$ and similarly one can decide that the fiber of type $I_1$ which is the branch fiber is the fiber either over $\mu_2=(-11+5\sqrt{5})/2$ or over $\mu_2=(-11-5\sqrt{5})/2$.
+If one uses as branch fibers a fiber of type $I_5$ and one of type $I_1$ one obtains a rigid K3 surface (in the moduli space of the elliptic K3 surfaces with prescribed reducible fibers), whose singular fibers are $I_{10}+2I_5+I_2+2I_1$ and theoretically one has four different admissible choices to do that.
+Indeed one can choose the fiber of type $I_5$ which is the branch fiber to be the fiber either over $\mu_1=0$ or over $\mu_1=\infty$ and similarly one can choose the fiber of type $I_1$ which is the branch fiber to be the fiber either over $\mu_2=(-11+5\sqrt{5})/2$ or over $\mu_2=(-11-5\sqrt{5})/2$.
 In order to obtain the Weierstrass equation of these elliptic fibrations it suffices to apply the base change \eqref{eq: base change} with the chosen values for $\mu_1$ and $\mu_2$.